-We believe it’s important to not only what you are buying, but who you are buying from.
+We believe it’s important to not only know what you are buying, but who you are buying from.
 We view our synthetic turf customers as long-term partners.
 As such, it’s important for potential customers to know our history.

 Shaw Sports Turf is a part of Shaw Industries.
 Shaw is a Berkshire-Hathaway company and Shaw Sports Turf is the largest American-owned and American-made synthetic turf company in the world.